hapostgres/pg_auto_failover/docs/ref/pg_autoctl_create_postgres.rst

-     --server-cert     set the Postgres ssl_cert_file to that file path --candidate-priority    priority of the node to be promoted to become primary --replication-quorum    true if node participates in write quorum
+     --server-cert     set the Postgres ssl_cert_file to that file path --candidate-priority    priority of the node to be promoted to become primary --replication-quorum    true if node participates in write quorum --maximum-backup-rate    maximum transfer rate of data transferred from the server during initial sync

 Description
 -----------